 Winter Care for House Plants

-So, winter has well & truely arrived once again.
+So, winter has well & truly arrived once again!

 You've begun to notice your house plants have slowed down, producing less new growth and maybe dropping a leaf here or there.